Zycrasion/avolang/README.md

 # Avolang or Avocado Language

-Avocado language is currently a "toy langauge" its mainly for learning how compilers work. however i would like to get this to a stable release for use in custom game engines written in Typescript or Javascript.
-In the future i would love to compile this to C++ or C however i don't have the attention span to do that.
+Avocado language is currently a "toy langauge" its mainly for learning how compilers work.
+It is in its early stages, still being powered by an interpreter.
+I have a long way to go before a v1.0.0 before that I need to implement several features.

+## Contributing

+This is a personal project so no pull requests will be accepted.

 ## Setup